Chart Color Schemes

 The labour market in Seymour Surrounds shows considerable strength compared to most other Australian regions

-However, health care & social assistance is under-represented at 9.1% compared to Rest of Vic.'s 16.8%.
-Many residents commute elsewhere for work.
-Over a 12-month period ending June 2025, employment increased by 0.5%, labour force by 1.6%, raising the unemployment rate by 1.1 percentage points.
-In comparison, Rest of Vic.'s employment fell by 0.9%, labour force contracted by 0.4%, and unemployment rose by 0.4 percentage points.
-State-wide in VIC as of Sep-25, employment grew by 1.08% year-on-year, with an unemployment rate of 4.7%.
-National forecasts from May 2025 project total employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Seymour Surrounds' industry mix suggests local growth could be approximately 5.5% over five years and 11.8% over ten years.
+In the 12 months prior, employment increased by 0.5%, labour force by 1.6%, raising unemployment by 1.1 percentage points.
+This contrasts with Rest of Vic., where employment fell by 0.9%, labour force contracted by 0.4%, and unemployment rose by 0.4 percentage points.
+National employment forecasts from Jobs and Skills Australia, May 2025, project national growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Seymour Surrounds' employment mix suggests local growth of approximately 5.5% over five years and 11.8% over ten years.

 Frequently Asked Questions - Employment